diridari/PipeRelay/README.md

 # Pipe Stream Merge

 ## Goals
-This Application has the goal to combine the data stream of of several ingoing data-streams to one(planed : several identically) outgoing data-stream.
+This Application has the goal to combine the data stream of of several ingoing data-streams to one (planed : several identically) outgoing data-stream.
-To do this, it's links both all ingoing named-pipes or SSH data-streams to one outgoing named pipe.
+In order to do this, it links all ingoing named-pipes or SSH data-streams to one outgoing named pipe.
 This is necessary if you have
-  - several remote connections/data-Streams ( SSH, serial, ...) where the ingoing traffic shall be combined
+  - several remote connections/data-Streams ( SSH, serial, ...) where the ingoing traffic should be combined
-  - several apps whose transmitted data shall be combined to one pipe
+  - several apps whose transmitted data should be combined to one pipe

-This application,is the base of Pcap-Relay which has been written to enable sniffing with several remote Clients.
+This application is the bases off Pcap-Relay which has been written to enable sniffing with several remote Clients.
 Each Client sends its tcpdump via ssh to a named pipe at the host system.
-All named pipes are joined to one outgoing pipe witch can be read by Wireshark or Foren6
+All named pipes are joined to one outgoing pipe witch can be read by Wireshark or Foren6 (XXXX generell: Wann ein Punkt am Ende, wann nicht?)

-Also is it possible to an embedded ssh connection(uses the cli ssh commands of the host system), here you can connect to several remote clients and transfer an remote command witch will be executed and its data send to the host-computer.
+It also is possible to use an embedded ssh connection (uses the cli ssh commands of the host system).
+Here you can connect to several remote clients and transfer a remote command.
+After executed its data/content will be send to the host computer.

 ![Alt text](structimg.png?raw=true "structure")